STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

    hello_world_distributed -t4 --hpx:bind=thread:0-3=core:0-3.pu:0

-Here ``thread:0-3`` specifies the OS threads for which to define affinity bindings, and ``core:0-3.pu:`` defines that for each of the cores (``core:0-3``) only their first processing unit ``pu:0`` should be used.
+Here, ``thread:0-3`` specifies the OS threads used to define affinity bindings, and ``core:0-3.pu:`` defines that for each of the cores (``core:0-3``) only their first processing unit ``pu:0`` should be used.